 We're Not Just Flirting With You

 Basement has always been about providing a platform for emerging artists to present their work in a space that is safe, supportive, and accessible.
 But what’s next for those artists?
-No longer quite considered emerging, how do you take your career to the next level?
+No longer quite considered emerging, how do they take their career to the next level?
 We would like to introduce our brand new development initiative Friends with Benefits!
 A development programme designed to assist our expansion (mid-level) artists to take the next step forward in their chosen field.

-Three new works will be selected each year to participate in the Friends with Benefits programme, which provides an extensive, customised development journey culminating in a presentation season at the Basement.
+Three new works will be selected each year to participate in the Friends with Benefits programme, which provides an extensive, customised development journey culminating in a presentation season at Basement Theatre.
 The works, and the artists that create them, are then supported to pursue future presentations at national and international venues and festivals.
 The three works selected for Friends with Benefits will be signature productions in our programme.

 To submit for the programme, the artist or producer must have had at least two works programmed at Basement before, and there must be a professional producer attached to the project from the outset (this means a producer who has at least three productions under their belt).

 In 2018, we are looking for responsive, disruptive and unpredictable works which are experimental and push the boundaries of artforms; and where the traditional and mainstream is challenged.
-We want to see works that are making use of theatrical forms but cross-disciplinary works are very much welcomed.
+We want to see works that are making use of theatrical forms, but cross-disciplinary works are very much welcomed.